KICP News, 2016

 KICP Members: Camille Avestruz; Richard G. Kron; Randall H. Landsberg

-KICP Students: Zoheyr Doctor; Gourav Khullar; James Lasker; Phil Mansfield; Jason Poh
+KICP Students: Zoheyr Doctor; Gourav Khullar; James Lasker; Philip Mansfield; Jason Poh

 "Bruce Winstein", biographical memoir by Mel Sochet and Michael Turner